AlexSlob/email-response-analyzer/README.md

 ## Description of the problem

-Webhosting company provide customer support via emil.
+Webhosting company provide customer support via email.
 They record reply waiting time, type of question, category and service.
 To improve customer satisfaction, they need analytical tool to evaluate these data.